sap-tutorials/Tutorials/tutorials/hcp-webide-odata-primer/hcp-webide-odata-primer.md

 ---
-title: An Open Data Protocol (OData) primer for developers
+title: An Open Data Protocol (OData) Primer for developers
 description: Learn how to explore the data in an OData service, and the functionality included in the service.
 primary_tag: topic>odata
 auto_validation: true